Kotkoa/my-cv/index.md

 #### **Frontend Engineer - Contractor**

-**HCX, Los Angeles (Remote)**
+**Human Capital Exchange (HCX), Los Angeles (Remote)**
 _September 2022 – January 2025_

-I've joined the [hcx.org](https://www.hcx.org/) team as a Senior Frontend Developer contractor to enhance the tech crew.
-My main goal was maintaining and refactoring an existing code of investment application.
-Our tech team consisted of 12 members, within a company of over 50 people.
-The project at the edge of fintech, social media, the gig economy, and securities aimed to connect investors, sponsors, and talents on one platform as a web application built with React, and mobile versions for Android and iOS using React Native, based on backend GraphQL API was developed using Python and Go.

-- Web Application Development: Designing and maintaining scalable, responsive applications that perform seamlessly across devices.
-- UI/UX Optimization: Implementing Figma-aligned Material-UI themes to ensure design consistency and reduce redundancy in component libraries.
+Developed an [HCX](https://www.hcx.org/) trading platform for a new equity-based asset class using React, TypeScript, GraphQL, Jotai, and Jest.

+- Configured a CI/CD pipeline with Jest unit tests and Cypress E2E integration, achieving 80%+ test coverage for critical user flows, reducing regression bugs by 35%, and decreasing manual QA effort through automated user flow validation.
-- Feature Development: Building advanced user flows, such as multi-step account creation with JSON Forms, Yup validation, and Apollo GraphQL integration.
+- Streamlined account setup flows for multiple user types by integrating JSON Forms, Yup validation, and Apollo GraphQL, significantly improving onboarding and form completion flows.
-- Collaboration: Partnering closely with backend teams to enhance APIs, fix bugs, and develop new features that align with business objectives.
+- Collaborated with the backend team to extend and improve API integrations, adding new features and resolving issues that improved server performance by 20% and accelerated feature delivery by 25%.
-- Replacing Web3 libraries with bank transaction functionalities and enabling debit/credit card and bank account features.
+- Simplified the payment architecture by removing three blockchain libraries, migrating to bank transactions, and implementing debit/credit card and bank account functionality, reducing operational costs by 30%.
-- Integrating DocuSign to streamline in-app signing processes, reducing turnaround time by 40% while ensuring compliance with legal and KYC standards.
+- Integrated DocuSign for in-app application signing, streamlining document workflows, reducing turnaround time by 40%, and supporting KYC and legal compliance requirements.
-- Migrating to an Nx Monorepo, simplifying project scaling and maintenance.
-- Built CI/CD testing pipeline integrating Jest (unit) and Cypress (E2E) for automated user flow validation, reducing manual QA time by 25% and catching regressions before deployment.
-- Enhanced Material-UI global theme, streamlining common styles to save 68 workdays on component creation ($8,000 savings).
+- Contributed to onboarding documentation and developer integration processes, helping reduce onboarding time from one month to one week.
+- Enhanced the global Material-UI theme system by consolidating shared styles and reusable patterns, reducing component development time and saving approximately 68 engineering workdays.

 **Tech Stack:** React, TypeScript, Jotai, Material-UI, GraphQL, Next.js, Jest, Cypress